unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/mult_vis_in_fig.md

 By using the !-version of the plotting function and inserting a grid position instead of an entire figure, we can create multiple coordinated views.

-We start by creating a figure with Makie.Figure.
+We will start by creating a figure with Makie.Figure.

 `f = Figure()`